ocaml/v2.ocaml.org/site/community/mailing_lists.md

 There are about a hundred users hanging around; don't ask if you can ask, just ask, and be patient: not everyone is in the same timezone.

-The IRC Channel was previously on freenode but moved to [Libera](https://libera.chat/).
+The IRC Channel was previously on freenode but moved to [Libera chat](https://libera.chat/).
 There is no web interface yet.
+No official presence is retained on freenode, and the #ocaml channel there is not affiliated with the OCaml community.

-Public channel logs are available at <http://irclog.whitequark.org/ocaml/>
+Public channel logs are available at <https://libera.irclog.whitequark.org/ocaml/>

 ### Discord Server